hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 I switched out a lot of the Scala syntax with new design features that matched the rest of the "operator" feel.

 The if-statement is basically function with two parameter lists in Scala.
 Instead of a function with two parameter lists, the implementation in the DSL is a function that is an extension of boolean and has one parameter.
 It looks like an operator, because it is.
-It is an entailment operator.
+It is an implication operator.

 BOOLEAN -> BODY